Intersections in Lubin-Tate space and biquadratic fundamental lemmas: Intersections in Lubin-Tate space

 \begin{remark} If $\phi_i$ and $\psi_i$ are chosen as in Remark \ref{rem:simplePhiPsi} then one can take $k_i=0$, and the resulting maps $f_i :\mathbf{Y}_i \to \mathbf{X}$ are closed immersions. \end{remark}

-We wish to compute their intersection multiplicity of $\mathbf{Y}_1$ and $\mathbf{Y}_2$, viewed as codimension $h$ cycles on $\mathbf{X}$.
-This is, by definition, the dimension of the $\kk$-vector space of global sections of the $\co_\mathbf{X}$-module tensor product of\footnote{Of course the sheaf $\mathcal{F}_i$ depends on the choices of $k_i$, $\phi_i$, and $\psi_i$, but we suppress this from the notation.}
+We wish to compute the intersection multiplicity of $\mathbf{Y}_1$ and $\mathbf{Y}_2$, viewed as codimension $h$ cycles on $\mathbf{X}$.
+This is, by definition, the dimension of the $\kk$-vector space of global sections of the $\co_\mathbf{X}$-module tensor product of

-The following theorem gives an explicit formula for this dimension in terms of the resultant (\ref{resultant}).
+Of course the sheaf $\mathcal{F}_i$ depends on the choices of $k_i$, $\phi_i$, and $\psi_i$, but we suppress this from the notation.
+The following theorem gives an explicit formula for this dimension in terms of the resultant \eqref{resultant}.

 \begin{theorem} Recall that $q=|\pi| ^{-1}$ is the cardinality of the residue field of $\co_F$, and that $d_1,d_2\in \co_F$ generate the discriminants of $K_1/F$ and $K_2/F$.
-The intersection multiplicity of the cycles (\ref{formal cycles}) is
+The intersection multiplicity of the cycles \eqref{formal cycles} is

 In particular, the left hand side is finite if and only if $|R| \neq 0$. \end{theorem}

 \begin{proof} The proof will follow easily from the height calculations of \S \ref{ss:height} and the following lemma, which shows that $ f_i$ admits a particularly nice factorization